#naturalwine made from 75yo Xarello Vines. Slight cider vibe, with remnants of banana runts, ginger, and flowers. — a day ago

 I know that Pax recently got a 100 point score from Galloni on his Hillside Syrah - and Iove that wine too - but how did this only get 94 points?
 I understand the ideological importance of awarding a perfect score to a low alcohol, lighter extracted wine, but I'm afraid it's going to discourage this classic style.
 I love powerful syrah and I hope it never goes away.
 To me, this is basically perfect.

-#PaxWine #NaturalWine #Sonoma #PetalumaGap — 8 months ago
+#PaxWine #NaturalWine #Sonoma #PetalumaGap — a year ago